Saturday, May 21, 2011

 1967: The Turtles moved nothing like their name--88 to 58 with "She'd Rather Be With Me".

 1967: "Groovin'" from the Young Rascals took over #1 in only its fifth week on the chart.
 The Supremes fell with "The Happening" followed by Arthur Conley's "Sweet Soul Music" and "Somethin' Stupid" from Frank & Nancy Sinatra.
-The rest of the Top Ten: Aretha Franklin shot up from 14 to 5 with her future #1 "Respect", the Happenings had #6 with "I Got Rhythm", Engelbert Humperdinck had #7 with "Release Me", Peaches & Herb were stuck at #8 with "Close Your Eyes", the Buckinghams were on their way down with "Don't You Care" and the Dave Clark Five had song #10--"You Got What It Takes".
+The rest of the Top 10: Aretha Franklin shot up from 14 to 5 with her future #1 "Respect", the Happenings had #6 with "I Got Rhythm", Engelbert Humperdinck had #7 with "Release Me", Peaches & Herb were stuck at #8 with "Close Your Eyes", the Buckinghams were on their way down with "Don't You Care" and the Dave Clark Five had song #10--"You Got What It Takes".

-1967: The album More of the Monkees set a record at the time with its 15th week at #1 on the album chart.
+1967: The album More of the Monkees set a record at the time with its 15th week at #1 on the Album chart.

 1968: Pete Townshend married Karen Astley.